 Typical Applications of XRF

-Quantitative and semiquantitative XRF analysis of surface, bulk and trace elements in:
+Quantitative and semiquantitative XRF analysis of surface, bulk and trace elements can be used for:

 - All metals and alloy composition to check for conformity against specification - XRF Steel and XRF Aluminium alloys